 • Agoda.com would say up to 25% off.

-Same as hotels.com, free breakfast and other perks are on selected properties only.
-As an AgodaVIP Platinum member, I've received free breakfast and other perks at exactly NONE of my bookings, so it's a useless benefit to me.
+Same as hotels.com.
+The key words are selected properties so it's not everywhere like Marriott Platinum getting free breakfasts at all Sheraton hotels.
+As an AgodaVIP Platinum member, I've received free breakfast and other perks at exactly NONE of my bookings, so it's been a useless benefit to me.

 If you don't care about breakfast, Agoda will offer lower prices than even booking direct at say a Marriott or Hyatt, but you don't get those hotel chain's loyalty program benefits if you already have status with them.
 Getting free breakfast for a family of 2 or more via Marriott or Hyatt status is definitely cheaper than paying for a room with breakfast on Agoda.